 Taking your photography up a notch means understanding and using some common, but often overlooked, elements of composition.
-Ranging from the classic rule of thirds to the more obscure, these tips give you a complete tour, with examples throughout.
+Ranging from the classic rule of thirds to the more obscure, here's a complete tour!

 We’ll start off with the simplest element, which is often overlooked and even shunned because it is so basic.
 Centering is what most people who are starting out as photographers default to - after all - the focus point on your camera by default is usually smack bang in the centre, right?